Ian Bremmer: World Data Organization

 Bremmer proposed creating a “World Data Organization” to forestall a division in technology ecosystems due to conflict between the United States and China.
 He described it as a digital version of the World Trade Organization, arguing that the United States, Europe, Japan, and other “governments that believe in online openness and transparency” should collaborate to set standards for artificial intelligence, data, privacy, citizens’ rights, and intellectual property.
 2020 Democratic party presidential nominee candidate Andrew Yang expressed his support for such an organization during his campaign.

 Technopolarity

-Bremmer originated the term “technopolarity” in his 2021 Foreign Affairs article “The Technopolar Moment.”
-Drawing on the swift response by tech companies in the aftermath of the 2021 United States Capitol insurrection, Bremmer says that tech giants like Amazon, Apple, Facebook, Google, and Alibaba have accumulated more power than any large corporations of the past.
-He says these nonstate actors are now shaping geopolitics and exercise a form of sovereignty over a rapidly expanding realm that is out of reach from national governments: the digital space.
+In 2021, Foreign Affairs published Bremmer's article The Technopolar Moment.
+Drawing on the swift response by tech companies in the aftermath of the 2021 United States Capitol Riot, Bremmer wrote that tech giants like Amazon, Apple, Facebook, Google, and Alibaba have accumulated more power than any large corporations of the past.
+He wrote these non state actors are now shaping geopolitics and exercise a form of sovereignty over a rapidly expanding digital space that is out of reach of national governments.